-While hollow sway bars and splined sway bars are common among performance vehicles and race cars, another system puts both those to shame.
+While hollow and splined sway bars are seen in performance vehicles and race cars, another system puts both those to shame.
 It’s the active anti-roll bar system.

 By lowering one side of your vehicle to adjust for the shifting momentum, your car eliminates the need for a traditional sway bar.

-For you, it means less weight, which is a considerable performance boost.
+This means less weight, which can give a considerable performance boost.
 However, you’ll only see these systems on extremely high-end vehicles.

 Other brands use sway bars but have a method of adjusting their stiffness in real time.
 Development in this space is changing fast, so there will surely be more variations in future as well.